 With several exhibitions per year and international art fairs, the gallery has realized important projects in collaboration with museums, cultural institutions and international galleries.
 All the artists who collaborate with Alberta Pane are actively operating in the most important epicenters of the global contemporary art scene, such as dOCUMENTA, Biennale di Venezia, Manifesta, Istanbul Biennial, and Biennale de Lyon.

 In 2017, the gallery undertook an editorial venture: Edizioni Alberta Pane.
 This new series of publications reinforces the role of the gallery as promoter of the artistic activity, fostering the public fruition, and the relationship of the artists with institutions, collectors and editorial production.
 These volumes are intended to become over time the testimony of the gallery’s activities, but also editions independent from the exhibitions, in line with the editorial role that some art dealers used to have.
 Form is essential, on the edge between the monographic review, the pamphlet and artist book, in which different authors – not only artists – are asked to express themselves each time in relation to a specific subject.

-Alberta Pane Gallery is member of Comité Professionnel des Galeries d'Art in France and MAP (Galeries Mode d'Emploi) of Fondation Ricard.
+Alberta Pane Gallery is member of the Comité Professionnel des Galeries d’Art in France and Paris Gallery Map.

 In Italy, the gallery is part of Venice Galleries View, an initiative made up of research galleries in dialogue to enhance and support contemporary art in the Venetian area.